Brian-Pho/Textbook-Notes/README.md

 ### Books

 1. Write notes in Dropbox Paper.
-2. Export notes in Markdown and copy them to site.
+2. Export notes in Markdown.
-3. Download images and fix to compile with linter.
+3. Add them to site and fix to pass linter.
+4. Download images.
-4. Replace image URLs with local ones.
+5. Replace image URLs with local ones.
-5. Compress images with TinyPNG.
+6. Compress images with TinyPNG.
-6. Test locally.
+7. Test locally.

 ### Textbooks